LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 |

-b. | Let’s break the code down into smaller chunks.
+b. | Let's break the code down into smaller chunks.
 Consider the first
       if/else block below.
 Add ``console.log(launchReady)`` after this block, then run the program.